undergrad-partner-school

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-For students interested in media and communication, North Idaho College publishes its own newspaper.
+For students with a talent for acting, there is a drama club.
+For individuals with an interest in media and communication, North Idaho College publishes its own newspaper.

 FAQ